ILIAS-eLearning/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 browse the data slowly.
 There could be such enumerations that are viable for all components, but also enumerations which are specific to a component.
 Appropriate namespaces should be chosen.

+### Implement external link safeguard (beginner, ~2d)

+The `UI\Component\Link` component family should provide a possible safeguard for links that point to external resources.
+The safeguard should be used whenever such a link is built and the safeguard should prompt the user to confirm, whether its OK to open this link or not.

+Since the factory accepts `string` and `Data\URI` for resources, we cannot easily derive this information without some obscure dependencies to ILIAS.
+Therefore we may introduce an additional flag inside each factory method, that stays optional but should be required in the future.

+The safeguard itself could be implemented as prompt, modal, or even as a popover.
+Some research and accessibility evaluations should provide some insight into what is most suitable there.

 ## Long Term

 ### Mark Some Components as Internal